 Notes

-- Sirloin tips can be substituted with any cubed tender steak - cube your own sirloin, flank steak, or tenderloin.
-I do not recommend using cubed stew meat - this cut of meat tends to be tough and is better cooked low and slow in a stew.
+- Steak cuts - Sirloin tips can be substituted with any cubed tender steak - cube your own sirloin, flank steak, or tenderloin.
+I do not recommend using cubed stew meat - this cut of meat is tough and must be cooked low and slow to allow the connective tissue to break down.

 If these directions are followed for sirloin tri tips...they are as tough as leather!!!